 This course is designed to provide students with opportunities for the enhancement of their course work in Journalism through external internships/shadowing at local media and more in-depth leadership as the Editor-in-Chief of the student newspaper.
 Prerequisites: ENG 242.

 This course is a study of significant American writing of the 19th century, a time of exploration and experimentation, which scholars have referred to as The American Renaissance.
 The course emphasizes textual analysis and the examination of the relationship of representative works to historical, social, and intellectual developments.
 Included are works by such authors as Emerson, Thoreau, Whitman, Fuller, Hawthorne, Dickinson, Douglass, Stowe & Melville.
 Prerequisite: ENG 102 or permission of instructor/division dean.
 Fall.

 ENG 290.
-LAS Capstone: Advanced Writing and Research.
+Advanced Writing and Research.
 3 Credits.

-In this Liberal Arts and Sciences capstone course students demonstrate their ability to conduct academic writing and research by refining skills introduced in earlier composition courses and practiced elsewhere in their degree program.
+In this course students demonstrate their ability to conduct academic writing and research by refining skills introduced in earlier composition courses and practiced elsewhere in their degree program.
 Students will engage with scholarship from a variety of disciplines, draft and revise essays in a number of academic genres (including summary and response, close analysis, and argument), conduct intensive library research for a substantial documented essay accompanied by an instructional librarian, and prepare a self-reflective narrative to accompany a completed portfolio of written work.
-Prerequisite: ENG 101, ENG 102; completion of at least 45 college-level credits, including completion of at least one 200-level ENG course; enrollment in LAS, LAB, LAC, LACH, LAEL, LAEP, LAHP, LAPH, LAT, or LAX.
+Prerequisite: ENG 101, ENG 102; completion of at least 45 college-level credits, including completion of or co-enrollment in at least one 200-level ENG course.